← Back

 Web version (HTML/CSS/JS) plus a native iOS app in SwiftUI.
 Same game, native everywhere.

 The core game is nearly done.
-Getting here involved 47 documented design iterations — I kept screenshots of every one, because apparently that's who I am now — before the neubrutalism direction locked in.
-The office diorama, the category cards, the progression system.
-It works.
+Getting here involved 47 documented design iterations before the neubrutalism direction locked in.
+The office diorama, the category cards, the progression system -- it all works.

 Built with Claude